kansil/ProFAB/README.md

 <br/>It can be run on terminal with a single line:

-where *isFasta* = False and *isUser* = False, use support vector as training algorithms and save perfomance of model to *my_score_path.csv*:
+where *isFasta* = False and *isUser* = False, use support vector machine as training algorithms and save perfomance of model to *my_score_path.csv*:
 ```{python}
 python ezPro.py --file_name sample_inputs.txt --score_path my_score_path.csv --ml_type SVM